Maths

 🎨 Activity: Shape Hunt at Home

 Walk around your home and find one object for each shape: circle, square, triangle, rectangle, sphere, cube, cone, cylinder.
-Draw and label each one.
+Draw and label each one in your notebook.
+Which shape did you find the most?

 Learning Objectives